About South Florida flats and fly fishing in Miami and Fort Lauderdale

 also be good for catching tarpon in Ft.
 Lauderdale and Miami.
 As the mullet run winds down through November, the tarpon start to feed primarily on shrimp and crabs but will also eat flies and artificial lures.

 Tarpon can be caught using three different methods – live bait, artificial lures, or by flies, depending on the angler’s skill level or preference of challenge.
-Typically, sight fishing encompasses the use of artificial lures or tarpon night fishing carl awol ball guide by fly fishing.
+Typically, sight fishing encompasses the use of artificial lures or by fly fishing.
 There are times, however, when a properly presented live bait can draw a strike from one that is in your sights.
 Bait fishing is generally preferred by anglers who want to increase their chances of getting a bite.
 Those who seek a greater challenge prefer to entice large tarpon using artificial lures and flies.
 This type of fly fishing is not for your average fly fisherman, as tarpon are known to be one of the most difficult species to catch on fly.
 Fly fishing for tarpon in Miami/ Key Biscayne is best starting in Feb and running through June.

 Permit Fishing